 The price of market hedging tools usually fully offsets the lower interest rate available on foreign currency loans for climate projects in EMDEs.
-For example, a 2015 analysis of clean energy projects in India indicated that foreign currency loans offered interest rates of around 3%, compared to domestic currency loans of around 11.5%, and that hedging added 6-7 percentage points to the cost of the foreign currency loan.25 Borrowing foreign currency to finance projects in EMDEs can, therefore, be viewed as a way to disaggregate the project's risks.
+For example, a 2015 analysis of clean energy projects in India indicated that hedges for hard currency loans typically cost 600 to 700 basis points, making the hedged cost of the foreign currency loan roughly equivalent to the nominal cost of a local currency loan.25 Borrowing foreign currency to finance projects in EMDEs can, therefore, be viewed as a way to disaggregate the project's risks.
 While the overall level of risk remains constant, such disaggregation creates an opening for targeted interventions by public actors to manage currency risk and reduce the effective cost of capital for climate projects.

 Commercial markets for currency hedging products are usually concentrated in major financial centers within developed countries.
 Although many EMDEs have successfully developed onshore debt and equity markets to raise local currency funds, they tend to lack robust markets for currency hedges and other complex financial products.
-Some analysts believe that the expansion of onshore hedging markets could contribute to financial sector development in EMDEs, thereby, supporting more local currency financing of climate projects over the long term.26 Conversely, some financial services are only required in a few major centers, making offshore markets complementary to local financial markets.
+Some analysts believe that the expansion of onshore hedging markets could contribute to financial sector development in EMDEs, thereby, supporting more local currency financing of climate projects over the long term.
+Conversely, some financial services are only required in a few major centers, making offshore markets complementary to local financial markets.
 While this paper does not delve into the optimal location for currency hedging markets, it is clear that interim solutions are necessary to manage currency risk, including access to offshore markets.